finopsfoundation/framework/_vendor-members/hcl-technologies.md

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
 product-overview: |
   FinOps at HCL is a framework that focuses on equating cost to the need in cloud operations.
 With HCL FinOps, we aim to bring consistency, visibility and control throughout cloud operations.
-To support the three iterative stages of FinOps i.e., inform, optimize and govern, we follow a 6-point approach -
+To support the three iterative stages of FinOps i.e., inform, optimize, and govern, we follow a 6-point approach -

   1) Cloud Visibility